element-hq/element-web/README.md

    down list.
 Optional.
 1. `roomDirectory.serverConfig`: Config for each server in `roomDirectory.servers`.
 Optional.
 1. `roomDirectory.serverConfig.<server_name>.networks`: List of networks (named
    in `roomDirectory.networks`) to include for this server.
 Optional.
+If set, this will override any networks sent by the Home Server (eg. if ASes are configured).
 1. `roomDirectory.networks`: config for each network type.
 Optional.
 1. `roomDirectory.<network_type>.name`: Human-readable name for the network.
 Required.
 1. `roomDirectory.<network_type>.protocol`: Protocol as given by the server in